neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/YourFirstSite.rst

 Further Reading
 ===============

-The :ref:`integrator-guide` contains everything else you need to know about building websites with Neos:
+The :doc:`"Create a Site with Neos" <../CreatingASite/index>` guide contains everything else you need to know about building websites with Neos:

 * :ref:`using custom templates <adjusting-output>`
 * :ref:`creating custom content elements <custom-content-elements>`